SEND IInformation Report

 Our school recognises there are particular groups of pupils whose circumstances require additional consideration by those who work with them to support their SEN.

 At Caedmon Primary School, we have appointed a Designated Teacher (Mr C Wisby) for Looked After Children.
-Mr Wisby works closely with the Special Educational Needs Coordinator (SENCo for short) to ensure all staff in school understand the implications for those children who are looked after and have SEN.
+Mr Wisby works closely with the Special Educational Needs Coordinator (SENDCo for short) to ensure all staff in school understand the implications for those children who are looked after and have SEN.

 All staff at Caedmon Primary School ensure that all pupils, regardless of their specific needs make the best possible progress.

 SEND can cover four broad areas:

 These areas can overlap and it is common for a child to have traits in all four areas.

 Common conditions include Autism, ADHD, Moderate Learning Difficulties, Severe Learning Difficulties, and Profound and Multiple Learning Difficulties, cerebral palsy, Speech language and communication needs, hearing difficulties, problems with sight, sensory needs, etc. This list is not exhaustive as each child is an individual.